Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README-incremental.md

-# React single-page application using MSAL React to authorize users for calling a protected web API on Azure Active Directory
+# React single-page application using MSAL React to authorize users for calling a protected web API on Microsoft Entra ID

 * [Overview](#overview)
 * [Scenario](#scenario)